rust-stuco/lectures/week5/slides.md

 # Fixing a Safe Program

-We'll take a mutable reference for the first person,
+We'll take a mutable reference for the first person...

 ```rust
 let mut v = vec![1, 2, 3, 4];